MCB112 Biological Sequence Analysis

 Flow of the course

-You'll probably find that most of the work is outside of class on your own, working on the weekly data analysis problems.
+Most of the work is outside of class on your own, working on the weekly data analysis problems.

 The Monday lecture each week covers fundamental background you need to know for that week's problem.
 We expect you to start thinking about your approach to the analysis problem after the Monday lecture.